Bahmni/bahmni-infra/README.md

 ## Backend Creation
 Terraform maintains a [state file](https://www.terraform.io/language/state) which keeps track of which resources are created.
 It is recommended to store the state files in remote backends.

 For the [S3 backend coniguration](https://www.terraform.io/language/settings/backends/s3), manual creation of an S3 bucket and a DynamoDB table with LockID as the partition key is needed.
 This creation is an one-time setup and the same bucket and dynamodb table can be used across environments.

+STEPS TO CREATE S3 BUCKET:

+1: Create a Bucket

+`aws s3api create-bucket --bucket <bucket-name> --create-bucket-configuration --region ap-south-1 LocationConstraint=ap-south-1`

+2: Enable Versioning

+`aws s3api put-bucket-versioning --bucket <bucket-name> --versioning-configuration Status=Enabled`

+3: Check versioning status of versioning-demo-cli bucket

+`aws s3api get-bucket-versioning --bucket <bucket-name>`

 Once the S3 bucket and the DynamoDB table is created, set the values in the `config.s3.tfbackend` file inside terraform directory.